cascadiajs/2018.cascadiajs.com/src/markdown/call-for-sponsors.md

 ### Captioning ($4k)

 We will be live captioning all 24 talks for the hearing impaired.
 Your logo will be included on the site we use to display the captioning as well as the videos that we product and upload to YouTube.

+### Child Care ($4k)

+We want CascadiaJS to be as accessible as possible and for many parents that means offering on-site child care services.
+Help us make this happen!

 ### Meet the Team ($4k)